jessicarush/react-notes/react_with_existing_html.md

 npm install babel-cli@6 babel-preset-react-app@3
 ```

-Create a folder called `src` in the directory where your js files.
+Create a folder called `src` in the directory where your js files are.
 In my case, I use a folder called `js`.
 Then run the following command:

 ```bash
 npx babel --watch js/src --out-dir ./js --presets react-app/prod